reftch/r-server/README.md

 - `session.id()`: The opaque session identifier stored in the browser cookie.
 - `session.get(key) -> Option<String>` / `session.set(key, value)` / `session.remove(key)`: Arbitrary per-session data.
 - `session.destroy()`: Marks the session as ended; the store evicts it and the browser cookie is expired.

+The session implementation lives in `r_server::request::session` and is also usable directly: a `SessionStore` owns all live sessions and is shared across worker threads; sessions idle longer than the configured TTL are swept automatically (destroyed sessions are evicted immediately), and session ids are generated with OpenSSL's CSPRNG.
+Each store entry tracks its lifecycle via a `SessionStatus` (`Active { last_activity }` or `Destroyed`).

 A runnable version of this example lives in `examples/session`.